 ArtsEdge Residency Project, c/o Kelly Writers House, 3805 Locust Walk, Philadelphia, PA 19104 (215) 573-WRIT.
-One-year residencies on the campus of the University of Pennsylvania, open to emerging visual artists and writers to “inspire interdisciplinary exploration.”
-Qualified applicants may also be considered to teach one course in the spring semester.
-Two residencies per year (one in each discipline).
-Artists pay a modest subsized monthly rent for a one-bedroom apartment. (visual and literary arts)
+One-week residencies on the campus of the University of Pennsylvania, open to emerging writers.
+Housing provided; writers “meet with students and participate in several formal and informal programs.” (literary arts)

 The Asian Cultural Council, 280 Madison Ave., New York, NY 10016.
 Residencies in Japan for American artists pursuing creative projects; usually from 1 to 6 mos. (performing and visual arts)

 Baltimore Clayworks, 5706 Smith Ave., Baltimore, MD 21209 (410) 578-1919.
 One-year AIR for an artist working in ceramics, small stipend, one artist per year.
 No housing provided.
 Studio space, access to equipment, solo exhibition. (visual arts)